openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 This is a step-by-step guide on setting up OpenFaaS on GKE with the following characteristics: two OpenFaaS instances, one for staging and one for production use, isolated with network policies.
 A dedicated GKE node pool for OpenFaaS long-running services and a second one made out of preemptible VMs for OpenFaaS functions.
-Autoscaling for functions and their underling infrastructure.
+Autoscaling for functions and their underlying infrastructure.
 Secure OpenFaaS ingress with Let's Encrypt TLS and authentication.

 ![openfaas-gke](/images/gke-multi-stage/overview.png)